ARTJake22/2DWaveGame/README.md

    - Health bars for the enemy and player ✅
    - A count of items picked up ✅
 - General
-   -Level system, different levels are harder and have different waves / maps?
+   - Level system, different levels are harder and have different waves / maps?

 #